-- a) How did the Byzantine Fathers, e.g. St Cyril or St Maximus, build upon the Christology of earlier figures like Saints Athanasius and the Cappadocians? - b) Discuss St Cyril of Alexandria's Christological influence on the Church in relation to the third and fourth ecumenical councils. - c) Account for the relationship between the Celestial Hierarchy and Ecclesiastical Hierarchy in the Dionysian worldview.

-- d) Examine the extent to which St Maximus' worldview can be described as Christ-centred in relation to his Mystagogy. - e) Examine the extent to which St John of Damascus' theology of the icon is related to Christology (based on one of his treatises on the divine images). - f) Discuss a key patristic author and their contribution to an ecumenical council of your choice. - g) Discuss a key patristic author's use of the Adam-Christ typology in their exegetical writings.
+- a) Analyse the Christological formulations of the Cappadocian Fathers in relation to the theological challenges that they addressed. - b) Assess St Cyril's Christology and its impact on the Church in relation to the third and fourth ecumenical councils - c) To what extent was St Cyril's Christology essential for determining the outcomes of the fifth and sixth ecumenical councils? - d) With reference to key Dionysian texts such as the Celestial Hierarchy and Ecclesiastical Hierarchy, critically examine the extent to which Christ conditions the author's cosmic and ecclesial worldview. - e) St Maximus' worldview both cosmic and ecclesial can be described as Christcentred: assess this statement in relation to relevant treatises by this Church Father - f) Critically examine the extent to which St John of Damascus' theology of the icon is based on Christology [Or any iconophile of your choice] - g) Assess the extent to which St Photius' commitment to Christ is reflected in his role as both theologian and hierarch in the Church. - h) Select and analyse a key patristic author's contribution direct or indirect to an ecumenical council of your choice. - i) Select and analyse a key patristic author's use of the Adam-Christ typology in their exegetical writings.